Skip to content

 Repository structure note

-Services live in services/, manifests in k8s/, shared libraries in pkg/ (replacing the older nested mcp-sentinel/ directory).
-New pkg/access, pkg/sentinel, pkg/clickhouse, and pkg/k8sclient packages are used by both CLI and API services.
+Services live in services/, manifests in k8s/, shared libraries in pkg/ (replacing the older nested mcp-sentinel/ directory). pkg/access, pkg/policy, pkg/controlplane, pkg/events, pkg/clickhouse, pkg/serviceutil, pkg/kubeworkload, pkg/sentinel, and pkg/k8sclient are used by the CLI, operator, or Sentinel services according to their ownership boundaries.
 The runtime and example MCP wiring still accept older MCP_ANALYTICS_* env names so existing ingest configuration keeps working during the rename.

 Next